RubyGems Guides

 gem list

-Display gems whose name starts with STRING
+Display local gems whose name matches REGEXP

 Usage